cpcloud/span/doc/source/tdt.rst

 The TSQ file is fundamentally a C ``struct`` making it almost trivial to work with in ``numpy`` using compound ``dtype`` descriptors.

-According to Jaewon at :link:`jaewon.mine.nu` the C struct is
+According to `Jaewon Hwang <http://jaewon.mine.nu/jaewon/2010/10/04/how-to-import-tdt-tank-into-matlab/>`_, the C struct is

 .. code-block:: c